 - 5.29.
 In accordance with the application of a graded approach, for transport operations that give rise to low levels of occupational exposure, only a basic implementation of the optimization principle is likely to be necessary. - 5.30.
 Efforts by transport organizations to optimize protection may involve various measures for radiation protection in the use, handling, carriage and delivery of packages containing radioactive material.
-Such arrangements may include the following: - (a) Reviews of individual and collective doses, and comparison with the results of the prior radiological evaluation to identify any problem areas; - (b) Application of suitable segregation distances; - (c) Adequate shielding arrangements; - (d) Specific stowing, loading, unloading and tie-down instructions for packages with large TIs; - (e) Restrictions on access to areas with high dose rates; - (f) Implementation of work schedules that are designed to optimize occupational exposures; - (g) Use of equipment for movement and lifting of packages to reduce exposure time and/or increase distance between workers and packages; - (h) Implementing driving and routing restrictions (depending on the road conditions and the weather). - 5.31.
-Paragraph 3.93 of GSR Part 3 [2] states:
+Such arrangements may include the following:

+- (a) Reviews of individual and collective doses, and comparison with the results of the prior radiological evaluation to identify any problem areas; - (b) Application of suitable segregation distances; - (c) Adequate shielding arrangements; - (d) Specific stowing, loading, unloading and tie-down instructions for packages with high TIs; - (e) Restrictions on access to areas with high dose rates; - (f) Implementation of work schedules designed to optimize occupational exposures; - (g) Use of equipment for movement and lifting of packages to reduce exposure time and/or increase distance between workers and packages; - (h) Implementation of driving and routing restrictions (depending on the road conditions and the weather).